 II – Duncan de Ergadia (of Argyll), and King in the (Hebrides) Isles (d.
 1207 – d.
 1247) : Second Chief of the clan and son of Dougall.
 Duncan entered historical record when he, his father Dougall, and Duncan’s brothers Olaf and Ranald were recorded in its Liber Vitae book at the Church of St. Cuthbert’s during their trip to Durham in northern England in 1175.
 He was called King Duncan in the Norse sagas.
 Duncan was ruler of Argyll (Ergadia) which he held under the King of Scots, in feudal tenure after Alexander II’s invasion of Argyll in 1222.
 At the same time Duncan was King of the Isles which he held as a vassal under the King of Norway, except for a brief period of 1230 to 1232 when this kingship was taken from him and granted to his brother Uspak.
 In 1225 Duncan witnessed a charter in which he signed his name as Duncan de Ergadia which seems to be the first record of this de Ergadia style which would be used by several future generations.
 This title “de Ergadia” was granted him circa 1225 by the Alexander II King of Scots in place of the previously used terms of King or Prince of Argyll.

-By 1228 there was much turmoil amongst factions in the isle of Man and the Hebrides so the King of Norway appointed Duncan’s younger brother Uspak to be overlord of the isles and act for him.
-Uspak was replacing Duncan and the other quarrelling rulers of the Hebrides.
+By 1228 there was much turmoil among factions in the isle of Man and the Hebrides so the King of Norway appointed Duncan’s younger brother Uspak to be overlord of the isles and act for him.
+Uspak was replacing Duncan and the other quarreling rulers of the Hebrides.
 In 1230 Uspak sailed with a fleet to the Hebrides and met up with his brothers Duncan and Dougal in the Sound of Islay (Hakonar Saga).
 In 1231 Duncan accompanied his younger brother Uspak on a Norwegian attack on the Scottish Isle of Bute to storm and loot its castle at Rothesay.
 Afterwards the raiders sailed to Kintyre where Uspak fell ill.
 He died in 1231 or 1232 (Hakon Hakonson’s Saga) and was buried on the holy isle of Iona.
 Duncan then seems to have regained his previous rule of the isles for Norway.
-In 1230-31 Duncan founded Ardchattan Priory on Loch Etive for the Valliscaulian religious Order, and he is believed to have built many of the MacDougall castles of that era.
+In 1230-31 Duncan founded Ardchattan Priory on Loch Etive for the Valliscaulian religious Order, and he is believed to have built many of the MacDougall castles of that era, though in their early days such castles usually would have had stone outer walls and wooden inner buildings.
 His major stronghold seems to have been Dunstaffnage castle but he probably had fortified Dunollie’s promontory as well.
 Duncan died in 1247.

 III – Ewan de Ergadia (of Argyll), King in the (Hebrides) Isles, and Lord of Lorn (1247 – d.
 1265 or 1266) : Third Chief of the clan and son of our Second Chief, Duncan.
 Ewan was known in Norse sagas such as the Icelandic saga as King John.
 There is evidence that Ewan had assumed the eponymic title of MacDhughaill (MacDougall).
 In the winter of 1247-1248 he went to the Norwegian Court to compete with his first cousin to be granted the feudal vassal kingship previously held by his father.
 In the summer of 1248 King Hakon, the High King of Norway, made Ewan King of the Isles.
 At the same time Ewan held his mainland possessions as a feudal vassal under Alexander II the King of Scots.
 At this time Ewan had control of Dunstaffnage, Dunollie, Aros, Cairnburg, Dunchonnel, Coeffin and Duntrune castles and his influence was widespread.
 His sister Gill of Argyll was married to Brian O’Neill the last High King of Ireland k.
 1260, then remarried three more times.